BrendanToscano/MyGitProject/README.md

 1. Python program to check if the user input is a prime number.
 2. Python program to check if the user input is a prime number.

+Projects will be in the python programs branch.

 Plan: -
 Brendan(0301485t):-
 Will add comments to every part before starting plannign out the program.